SignalK/instrumentpanel/lib/help/help.md

 If you see **ERROR in unit retrieval** on the upper of a widget, there is a problem to contact your Signal K server.
 Be careful, the values displayed may be wrong.
 Try to add the options to the URL described above.
-Check your browser logs and ask for help on slack: http://slack-invite.signalk.org/
+Check your browser logs and ask for help on Discord: https://discord.gg/uuZrwz4dCS
 Maybe you discovered a bug.

 If you see **NaN** inside a widget, it means that the value returned by your Signal K server is incorrect